devrnt/react-use-wizard/README.md

 };
 ```

-It's recommended to put the shared components in the `header` or `footer` in the `Wizard` to avoid duplication.
+It's recommended to pass the shared components to the `header` or `footer` in the `Wizard` to avoid duplication.

 ## Examples
 Go to [examples](https://github.com/devrnt/react-use-wiard/tree/master/examples) to check see some examples

 ## Async

-You can connect an async step handler to a step as well.
+You can attach an async step handler to a step as well.
 Make sure to make to either pass an async function or return a promise (async) function:

 ```ts
 const Step1 = () => {